 1) Sign Our Petition To Show Your Support

 And then, share it with all your Labour family and encourage as many Labour members to get behind it.
 We also have posts on our Facebook, Twitter and Instagram pages that your can share with your political networks

-2) Get your CLP Or Women's Branch to Support our Motion to Women's Conference (the deadline is the 26th May, so please act fast)
+2) Get your CLP Or Women's Branch to Show Their Support

-You can read the petition/motion text below, or download it here and support it as an individual member.
+You can read the petition text below, or download it here and support it as an individual member.

-You can catch-up on how LWN has been leading the charge on this for a number of years here, and remember to get your CLP to send two delegates to Women's Conference!
-You can find out more about the Labour Party Women's Conference here
+You can catch-up on how LWN has been leading the charge on this for a number of years here.

-Below is the petition/motion - please lend your support to this important issue, and ask your CLP to support the motion too.
+Below is the petition - please lend your support to this important issue, and ask your CLP to support the motion too.

 1) The Labour Party has a widespread problem with sexual harassment, from its grassroots up, evidenced by the 2017 LabourToo report which detailed 43 case studies of harassment, assault and abuse

 2) A 2018 independent report into the extent of Labour’s sexual harassment problem by Karen Monaghan QC has never been published

 3) The complaints process is subject to unacceptable delays and leaks, with suspensions unusual and expulsions exceptionally rare